Analysis of Trade-offs in Fair Principal Component Analysis Based on Multi-objective Optimization: Introduction

 \section{Introduction}

-In Machine Learning (ML), a typical concern is to project a statistical model able to perform a specific task, without an explicit knowledge of the relation between the inputs and outputs involved in the addressed problem~\citep{Duda2000}.
-ML techniques have been highlighted in the last years for its broad scope of application in many different areas, such as pattern recognition~\citep{Bishop2006}, signal processing~\citep{Little2019}, audio and image processing~\citep{Camastra2015} and others~\citep{Goodfellow2016}.

-Besides its ubiquitous use in technical problems, ML models have also been applied in tasks with social and economical impacts, e.g., credit concession~\citep{Hardt2016}, recidivism prediction~\citep{Chouldechova2017} and gerrymandering~\citep{Kearns2018}.
+Machine Learning (ML) techniques have been highlighted in the last years for its broad scope of application in many different areas, such as pattern recognition~\cite{Duda2000,Bishop2006}, signal processing~\cite{Little2019}, audio and image processing~\cite{Camastra2015}.
+Besides its ubiquitous use in technical problems, ML models have also been applied in tasks with social and economical impacts, e.g., credit concession~\cite{Hardt2016}, recidivism prediction~\cite{Chouldechova2017} and gerrymandering~\cite{Kearns2018}.
 Although these models can achieve a good performance, generally, they are not conceived in order to incorporate ethical concerns.
-As a consequence, ML techniques may lead to unfair decisions.
-Moreover, since several techniques work as black-boxes, it is difficult to understand how such unfair decisions were achieved.
-In this context, the Artificial Intelligence (AI) research community has been working in subjects related to ethical AI, such the model explainability~\citep{Gilpin2018,Confalonieri2021,Kenny2021,Langer2021} and fairness~\citep{Barocas2019,Brandao2020,Saxena2020}.
-The latter concept is the focus of this work.
-Since the ML approach is strongly dependent on the available data, the models can incorporate some biases present in the datasets~\citep{Barocas2016}.
-Once an unfair decision is made, the previous bias is reinforced, accentuating further the social disparities.
-Therefore, apart from the performance measure, such as the Mean Squared Error (MSE) or accuracy, the ML models must also incorporate additional information in order to deal with social biases.
-An example is to consider a fairness measure in the ML model construction~\citep{Samadi2018}.
+As a consequence, unfair ML techniques may lead to discrimination problems~\cite{Barocas2019,Kearns2019}.
+Therefore, apart from the performance measure, the ML models must also incorporate additional information in the ML model construction, such as a fairness measure~\cite{Samadi2018,Hwang2020}.